timnew/timnew.github.com/source/_posts/2011-10-13-remote-desktop-from-win-to-mac-via-chrome-remote-desktop.md

----
 layout: post
-title: "Remote Desktop from Win to Mac via Chrome Remote Desktop"
+title: Remote Desktop from Win to Mac via Chrome Remote Desktop
-description: ""
-category: GeekToy
-tags: ["Chrome", "Remote Desktop", "Google"]
+tags:
-languages:
+  - Chrome
+  - Remote Desktop
+  - Google
+categories: GeekToy
+comments: true
+date: 2011-10-13 08:00:00
 ---
 Google Chrome Remote Desktop Extension is really amazing!!!!!
 I try to install the extension on both Chrome on my iMac and the one on my laptop with Win 7.
 Then I try to connect the iMac from Win 7 via Chrome Remote Desktop!